⚠LCC is operating - we're just doing things differently.

 List of additional companies that provide evaluation services available at www.naces.org.
 From the homepage select “How to find a member”.

-These documents will be the original copies issued from the institution and will most likely be written in your native language.
-They should arrive in a sealed envelope directly from the institution of study.
+These documents will be issued from your institution and will most likely be written in your native language.